 An herb garden offers multi-sensory pleasures.
-Whether you grow edible herbs or herbs for other uses, so many of they have the bonus of fragrance.
+Whether you grow edible herbs or herbs for other uses, so many of them have a bonus of fragrance.
 Scented herbs include the popular fragrances of lavender, sage and lemon balm.

 Besides cooking, fragrant herbs plants can be used for potpourri, oils, and lotions, or just to enjoy a heady whiff as you work in the garden.
 Often the scent of herbs comes from their foliage and is intensified when they are crushed or broken.
 Planting fragrant herbs where you will brush up against them when you walk by, is an easy way of enjoying a scented herb garden.